WebAssembly/spec/proposals/exception-handling/Exceptions-formal-overview.md

 ### Validation Contexts: Tagtypes and modified Labels

-To verify that the `rethrow l` instruction refers to a label surrounding the instructions of a catch block (call this a catch-label), we introduce a `kind` attribute to labels in the validation context, which is set to `catch` when the label is a catch-label and empty otherwise.
+To verify that the `rethrow l` instruction refers to a label surrounding the instructions of a catch block (call this a catch-label), an optional `catch` specifier is introduced to labels in the validation context.

 ```
-labelkind ::= 'catch'
 labeltype ::= 'catch'? resulttype
 ```